cosent/cosent.nl/content/en/blog/plone-addon-backward-compatible.md

         pipenv run cookiecutter gh:collective/cookiecutter-plone-starter

 Since we're doing Plone Classic here, not React, that's not a good match.

+Oh, and meanwhile this approach has been [deprecated](https://github.com/collective/cookiecutter-plone-starter/commit/8437a936e2a5d12e8d24383e4d9376bf6b552923).

 ## Development environment